 Although it’s an innovative application, I wish there was a way to not have to leave the app just to connect to Florida Now’s website.
 Importing the schedules and other information such as an RSS feed could greatly improve it.
 It would also be amazing if there were a way to view past launches in AR (sadly, yes, even the Challenger incident) with the recorded audio feed from Mission Control.
 This is a huge opportunity to go all out and put science in the hands of millions where it should be :)

-Also, check out our launch simulation as space experts guide you through an interactive rocket assembly, readying the launch-pad, and blasting off towards the exosphere, before separation and re-entry.
-You control the mission in this interactive AR experience, and learn what it takes to launch a rocket from Kennedy Space Center.
+Also check out our launch simulation as space experts guide you through an interactive rocket assembly, readying the launch-pad, and blasting off towards the exosphere, before separation and re-entry.
+You control a launch mission in this interactive AR experience, and learn what it takes to launch a rocket from Kennedy Space Center.

 Let’s find out how to master this peculiar way of communication with your app users and form a good starting strategy.
 We will discuss difference with support tickets, reviews automation and give examples of how to respond to peculiar reviews.

 According to statistics, King is one of the highest-earning mobile games’ publishers in the world, with average annual revenue of $2 billion.
 What’s the secret of such success, and which marketing activities lead to the company’s welfare?
 Let's find out.